urbancamo/urbancamo.github.io/adif-transformer.md

 ADIF file with data from [QRZ.com](https://qrz.com).

-Use [ADIF Transformer](http://adifweb-env.eba-saseumwd.eu-west-2.elasticbeanstalk.com/) to produce a table of contacts to for pasting into a Mardown-compatible blog or discussion board.
+Use [ADIF Transformer](http://adifweb-env.eba-saseumwd.eu-west-2.elasticbeanstalk.com/) to produce a table of contacts.

 ## TL;DR (I don't want to read the manual)

-The [ADIF Transformer](http://adifweb-env.eba-saseumwd.eu-west-2.elasticbeanstalk.com/) takes your ADIF log file and generates:
+In most cases with a sensible ADIF file you should be able to upload the file and click Process... to obtain the three output files:

 - an enhanced ADIF file augmented with data from QRZ.com and activity references including operator name and location,